relipse/JsRoboKey/README.md

 });
 ```

-A new feature onClipboardChange() check it out!!!
+A new feature onClipboardChange() which sets up a callback when the clipboard changes, think of the possibilities!
 ```
 rk.onClipboardChange(function(data){
     if (typeof(data) != 'string'){ return; }